imrantan/st-fpl-analyser/README.md

 ## Dependencies

-- streamlit
-- pandas
-- plotly
-- numpy
-- API_Extraction (custom module for FPL data retrieval)
+numpy==1.26.4
+plotly==5.23.0
+pandas==2.2.1
+tqdm==4.66.5
+pytz==2024.1

-## Data Source
+## Data Source and API Extraction

 This dashboard uses the official Fantasy Premier League API to fetch data.
-The `API_Extraction` module (not included in this repository) is responsible for making API calls and initial data processing.
+The `API_Extraction` module is responsible for making API calls and initial data processing.
+Here's an overview of its functionality:

+- Retrieves data up to a specified game week for a given league ID
+- Fetches league standings, team selections, player statistics, and transfer information
+- Processes and combines data from multiple API endpoints
+- Performs data validation and error checking
+- Handles time zone conversion for transfer data

+The module returns the following key data structures:
+- League name
+- Historical team data
+- Full player selection data
+- All transfers data
+- Processed transfers data (ins and outs)

+Note: The API extraction process may take some time, especially for larger leagues or when fetching data for many game weeks.

 ## Contributing